Thursday Night Football odds, prediction: Vikings vs. Chargers picks, best bets from expert on 19-6 run

 Teams looking to get back on track meet when the Minnesota Vikings battle the Los Angeles Chargers on 'Thursday Night Football.'
 Minnesota dropped a 28-22 decision to NFC East-leading Philadelphia on Sunday, while Los Angeles was beaten 38-24 by AFC South-leading Indianapolis.
 The Vikings (3-3), fourth in the NFC North, are 2-1 on the road this season.
 The Chargers (4-3), second in the AFC West, are just 2-2 on their home field in 2025.

 Kickoff from SoFi Stadium in Inglewood, Calif., is set for 8:15 p.m.
 ET.
 The Vikings lead the all-time series 8-7, including three wins in the past four meetings.
-The Chargers are 3.5-point favorites in the latest Vikings vs. Chargers odds from SportsLine consensus, while the over-under for total points scored is 44.5.
+The Chargers are 3.5-point favorites in the latest Vikings vs. Chargers odds from SportsLine consensus, while the over-under for total points scored is 44.5, a 2-point increase from opening at 42.5.
 Before making any Chargers vs. Vikings picks, make sure you check out what SportsLine expert, Emory Hunt, has to say.

 New users can also target the DraftKings promo code, which offers $200 in bonus bets instantly if your bet wins: